mattmecoli/nlchp-mapping-project/README.md

 ### License

-Everything here is licensed under the MIT license.
+Everything here is licensed under the Apache 2.0 license.